hxckr-org/hxckr-web/README.md

-# HXCKR WEB
+# Jede WEB

-This is the frontend for HXCKR - a modular Learning Management System (LMS) designed to facilitate bitcoin technical education through structured challenges and exercises.
+This is the frontend for Jede - a modular Learning Management System (LMS) designed to facilitate bitcoin technical education through structured challenges and exercises.

 ## Getting Started